real-itu/REAL_website/content/authors/Katt Walker/_index.md

 ---
 # Display name
-title: Katt Walker
+title: Kathryn Walker

 authors:
-- Katt Walker
+- Kathryn Walker

 # Is this the primary user of the site?
 superuser: false